 A catio for smaller spaces?

-While our reasons for building the cat bridge were first and foremost to connect two existing structures, I soon realized that the cat bridge can be a standalone structure, as a complete catio on its own.
+While our reasons for building the cat bridge were foremost to connect two existing structures, I soon realized that the cat bridge can be a standalone structure, as a complete catio on its own.
 A catio bridge, or bridge catio, if you will.

-- It can be built over or under a carport. or any other structure that forms part of your backyard that might otherwise hinder the building of a traditional catio.
+- It can be built over or under a carport.
+Or any other structure that forms part of your backyard that might otherwise hinder the building of a traditional catio.

 - A cat bridge can function as a stylish arbor and catio in one.